Barrett nomination clears Senate hurdle, putting her on course to confirmation to Supreme Court

 “Mike’s responsibility is to be here to preside over the Senate.
 I think the vice president will think he’ll do that safely,” said Sen. Mike Rounds (R-S.D.).
 “Most certainly, I think he’s a very responsible individual and I think he will do it according to the best practices as recommended by the physician.”

-A vast majority of senators wear masks, have ordered most of their staff to work remotely and at least try to social distance in the Capitol.
+A vast majority of senators wear masks, have ordered most of their staff members to work remotely and at least try to social distance in the Capitol.

-Democrats have criticized the rush to confirm Barrett so close to the election after Republicans blocked the President Barack Obama’s Supreme Court nomination for months in 2016.
+Democrats have criticized the rush to confirm Barrett so close to the election after Republicans blocked President Barack Obama’s Supreme Court nomination for months in 2016.

-“The Republicans, as we all know, as the nation knows, are running the most partisan, most hypocritical, least legitimate process in the history of Supreme Court nominations,” Senate Minority Leader Charles E. Schumer (D-N.Y.) said Friday.
+“The Republicans, as we all know, as the nation knows, are running the most partisan, most hypocritical, least legitimate process in the history of Supreme Court nominations,” Schumer said Friday.

 Democrats also have cast Barrett, a 48-year-old conservative jurist, as a threat to the Affordable Care Act, abortion rights and gay rights.